Certified Project Master (CPM)

 - Knowledge: Successfully complete and be assessed on 30 hours of project management education

-- Skills: Identify a complex public or private project that has recently completed and conduct a comprehensive review of its performance
+- Skills: Identify a complex public or private project that has recently completed and conduct a comprehensive review of its performance – this will take the form of a 2,500 word (minimum) written report aimed at recommending improvements for the organisation

 - Experience: Demonstrate the full-time equivalent of three (3) years’ complex project leadership experience